 What’s funny about the movie is, well, the Joss Whedon dialogue.
 That’s about all he liked regarding the movie, and if you want to see what he would have done from the get-go, there’s the TV series for you to get lost in.
 As a stand-alone project, it’s a sly commentary on vampire movies without nodding and winking at the audience every ten seconds.
 There are some legitimately funny lines and scenes in the movie that echo other films and vampire stories—on purpose—but never really as homage.
 That cheerful irreverence is what allows the movie to keep its comedic edge.

 This is probably the last movie were Luke Perry looked like a teenager—meaning, 19 and eleven twelfths if you squint really hard and think about Beverly Hills 90210.
 Davis Arquette is in the film, being funny, as is Paul Reubens in a rare turn sans Pee Wee Herman suit.
 The scary scenes are at least played straight, and there are a couple that genuinely chill the blood, if you’ve never seen Salem’s Lot before.
-I’m not a fan of the TV series, but as a one-and-done project, the re-watchability factor is quite high.
+I’m not a fan of the TV series, but as a one-and-done project, the re-watchability factor for Buffy the Vampire Slayer is quite high.

 4. Jennifer’s Body (2009)

 Diablo Cody’s sophomore offering after she won the Oscar for Juno for Best Original Screenplay was Jennifer’s Body, a “high school is hell” allegory that starred Amanda Seyfried and Megan Fox.
 Of the mixed reviews it received, there were complaints that it didn’t go far enough in any direction.
 Whatever.
 Jennifer’s Body drips sarcasm as often as it flings blood, and it’s a great reversal on the standard Male Monster Hunting Helpless Female Victims trope.